Ada-Developers-Academy/core-unit-2/intro-to-sql/intro-to-relational-databases.md

 ## Parts of a Database

-The purpose of a database is to structure and store data.
-Usually data that is related to one or more projects.
+Databases structure and store data that is related to one or more projects.

-One database can store database for _many_ different **database entities**.
-A _database entity_ is any single concept that needs to be stored, usually a single person, product, thing, or object.
+One database can store data for many different **database entities**.
+A _database entity_ is any single concept that needs to be stored, usually a kind of person, product, thing, or object.
 For example, imagine a micro-loan system.
 One single db for this webapp could have the entities "Borrower," "Lender," "Loan," "Loan Request," and "Repayment."

 There are several components of a database.
 The following is an overview of a few key concepts: